opencog/atomese-simd/Design-C.md

   That is, there should be a way of converting DL/NN pseudocode from published papers into Atomese, and then run it.

-* Implement an Atomese version of LTN, Logic Tensor Newtorks, but generalizing it so that any kind of logic can be encoded, and not just the "real logic" of LTN.
+* Implement an Atomese version of LTN, Logic Tensor Networks, but generalizing it so that any kind of logic can be encoded, and not just the "real logic" of LTN.
 Specifically, want to be able to encode assorted modal logics, including epistemic logic.